Omicron, storms disrupt air travel for 4th consecutive day

 AP Business Writer

-NEW YORK (AP) — Flight cancellations that disrupted holiday travel stretched into Monday as airlines called off thousands more flights because crews were sick with COVID-19 during one of the year’s busiest travel periods, and storm fronts added to the havoc.
+NEW YORK (AP) — Flight cancellations that disrupted holiday travel, stretched into Monday as airlines called off more than 1,000 U.S. flights because crews were sick with COVID-19 during one of the year’s busiest travel periods, and storm fronts added to the havoc.

-Flight delays and cancellations tied to staffing shortages have been a constant this year.
+Flight delays and cancellations tied to staffing shortages have been common this year.
 Airlines encouraged workers to quit in 2020, when air travel collapsed, and carriers have struggled to make up ground this year, when air travel rebounded faster than almost anyone had expected.
-The arrival of the omicron variant exacerbated the difficulties.
+The arrival of the omicron variant only exacerbated the problem.

-Since Friday, airlines have canceled more than 4,000 flights to, from or inside the U.S., with over 1,000 U.S. cancellations on Monday, according to FlightAware, which tracks flight cancellations.

 Delta, United, JetBlue and American have blamed the coronavirus for staffing problems in the past several days.
 European and Australian airlines also canceled holiday-season flights because of infected staff, but weather and other factors played a role as well.